The Chart for QEP Resources, Inc. (QEP) Is Flashing Mixed Signals

 Scotiabank gave a rating of “ Sector Underperform” to QEP, setting the target price at $3 in the report published on April 7th of the current year.

-During the last 5 trading sessions, QEP fell by -17.22%, which changed the moving average for the period of 200-days by -70.06% in comparison to the 20-day moving average, which settled at $1.2803.
-In addition, QEP Resources, Inc. saw -78.11% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QEP rose by +5.56%, which changed the moving average for the period of 200-days by -65.14% in comparison to the 20-day moving average, which settled at $1.1968.
+In addition, QEP Resources, Inc. saw -74.67% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading